openbmc/phosphor-state-manager/README.md

 reset.
 If the chassis or host is on/running then this service will not run.
 If they are off then the `RestorePolicy` will be read and executed by PSM code.

-The `PowerRestoreDelay` property within the interface defines how long the service will wait before issuing the power on request.
+The `PowerRestoreDelay` property within the interface defines a maximum time the service will wait for the BMC to enter the `Ready` state before issuing the power on request, this allows host to be powered on as early as the BMC is ready.

 ## Only Allow System Boot When BMC Ready